jamesncox/buy-where-react/notes.md

 # TO DO

+[] Better background for "home / my stores" page

+[] Change opacity on all the new/edit forms

 [] Create an edit/delete component that gets opened when clicking on a specefic item
     [x] Create Edit Item component, working correctly.
-        [] Add isEditItemOpen/Closed actions/reducers to only open one component
-    [] Create Delete Item functionality.
+        [x] Add isEditItemOpen/Closed actions/reducers to only open one component [] Create Delete Item functionality.

-[] Create delete store functionatlity / probably just refactor the EditStore component to include a delete button.
+[x] Create delete store functionatlity / probably just refactor the EditStore component to include a delete button.

 [x] When store is updated, not automatically rendering to the DOM.
 Need a reducer action to handle this.
     (refer to Memes vs Gifs delete actions/reducer for Gifs/Memes to see how specific item was removed)